 Alabama is mostly a non-judicial foreclosure state.
 Foreclosures in Alabama typically move faster than they do in other states.
 This is because the vast majority of them are managed outside of the court system, called non-judicial foreclosures.
 Some special cases will go through the state courts, with a judicial foreclosure process, but for most homeowners facing the loss of their property in Alabama, it is a non-judicial foreclosure process that looms and must be addressed.

 Property Redemption after Foreclosure Sale

 As of January 1, 2016, Alabama law provides a 180-day redemption period that allows a homeowner who has lost their property to reclaim or redeem the home, even after the foreclosure sale has taken place.
-Important note: this new law does not apply to sales made under a power of sale clause that can be contained in any mortgage or junior mortgage dated prior to the effective date.
-This law applies only to homestead properties Ala.
-Code § 6-5-248(b).
+It is important to note that this law does not apply to sales made under a "power of sale" clause that can be contained in any mortgage or junior mortgage dated prior to the effective date.
+This law applies only to homestead properties (properties the owner actually lives in as a primary residence) [Alabama Code § 6-5-248(b)].
 The foreclosing party must mail a notice about the right to redeem the home at least 30 days before the foreclosure sale.
-Ala.
-Code § 6-5-248(h).
+[Alabama Code § 6-5-248(h)].

 In cases where notice is not provided before the foreclosure sale, homeowners have:

 - 180 days to redeem the homestead property from the date the notice is provided or

 - two years from the foreclosure sale, if notice was never provided.

 Under the 2016 law, the redemption period is one year from the foreclosure sale date for non-homestead properties.
 It is also possible to lose this new right of redemption.
 If the homeowner does not move out of the house within ten days after the purchaser provides a written demand for possession, they lose the right to redeem the property [Alabama Code § 6-5-251].